-Generally when we think of pain meds for Fibromyalgia we think of pills, and typically we think of opioids (because they are all the rage and all the news of late).
-But, there are more options in the sea than just pills.
-A 2013 review in Pain Physician Digest looked at the various intravenous drug options and their effect on chronic pain conditions, including Fibromyalgia.
-I won’t bore you with the whole review, but I will share what’s relevant to Fibromyalgia.
+Generally when we think of pain meds for fibromyalgia we think of pills, and typically we think of opioids (because they are all the rage and all the news of late).
+But, there are more options in the sea than just pills, including several intravenous medications that are now being used to treat fibromyalgia.

 Intravenous Lidocaine and Fibromyalgia

 Two doses (4 hours each) were administered four times a week.
 Not only did the lidocaine significantly reduce the pain, but the reduction was still there at 14 and 28 days post-infusion.

 Another larger study involved 6-hr infusions over 6 days where the dosage was increased each day, reaching a maximum dose of 550mg.